logicuniverse/manifesto/README.md

 ---

 ## VI.
-Logic-IR: The Universal Logic Fabric
+LogicIR: The Universal Logic Fabric

-In the **LogicUniverse**, all logic—regardless of its origin—is ultimately expressed as a single, deterministic data structure: the **Logic Intermediate Representation (Logic-IR)**.
-Serving as the **single source of truth**, Logic-IR is the definitive, closed-world description of a Tri-Axial Topology, encoding the "Shape, Motion, and Essence" of every Logic Unit.
+In the **LogicUniverse**, all logic—regardless of its origin—is ultimately expressed as a single, deterministic data structure: the **Logic Intermediate Representation (LogicIR)**.
+Serving as the **single source of truth**, LogicIR is the definitive, closed-world description of a Tri-Axial Topology, encoding the "Shape, Motion, and Essence" of every Logic Unit.

 **Unified Origin**

-Logic-IR can be generated through multiple pathways:
+LogicIR can be generated through multiple pathways:

 - **Manual Assembly:** Human architects designing via visual IDEs or topological DSLs.
 - **Programmatic Generation:** High-level scripts or "Macros" (Standard LUs) that output sub-topologies.
 - **AI Synthesis:** Neural models generating atomic logic coordinates, not volatile text tokens.

-Once logic enters the Logic-IR state, its origin becomes irrelevant.
+Once logic enters the LogicIR state, its origin becomes irrelevant.
 It exists as a pure, mathematical description—a "Topological Blueprint" ready for deterministic transformation and execution.

 **Structure & Semantics**

-Logic-IR is a deterministic, closed-world data structure (e.g., JSON, schema, or binary format) that encodes:
+LogicIR is a deterministic, closed-world data structure (e.g., JSON, schema, or binary format) that encodes:

 - **Topology:** The spatial arrangement and **Connectivity**.
 Connection is defined by **Nets**—the logical conduction paths between coordinates.
 Within each Logic Unit, every Net is assigned a **locally unique Net ID** (scoped to the LU) which serves as the definitive address for its data flow.
 - **Behavior:** The operational modes, invariants, and state transitions of each LU.